 SCOPE OF THIS CHAPTER

 This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused Significant Harm to a child.
-It should be read in conjunction with Merton Safeguarding Children Board.RELEVANT CHAPTER
+It should be read in conjunction with Merton Safeguarding Children Partnership.RELEVANT CHAPTER

 This chapter was reviewed and updated in May 2017 to reflect the current organisational structure and decision-making.

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under Merton Safeguarding Children Board.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under Merton Safeguarding Children Partnership.

 Allegations or suspicions that a foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.